-We hope that you and your children had a very enjoyable Easter break and we would like to welcome everyone back to the start of the Summer Term.
+We hope that you and your children had a very enjoyable summer break and we would like to welcome everyone back to the start of a new term.

-The children will continue to have a weekly spelling test.
-This will be on a Monday and new spellings will be given out on a Tuesday.
+Throughout the year, children will have a weekly spelling test.
+This will be on a Friday morning and new spellings will also be given out on Friday with the previous week’s result on the bottom.

-It would also be appreciated if all uniform (including PE kit and pumps) is labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the Spring term and we are aware how expensive it is!
+It would also be appreciated if all uniform (including PE kit and pumps) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the summer term and we are aware how expensive it is!

-We have much to be excited about for the Summer Term and we look forward to a term packed full of learning and progress.
+We have much to be excited about for the Autumn Term and we look forward to a term packed full of learning and progress.

 We are learning about Victorian clothes!